chetandg123/abc/README.md

 # cQube Release-3.5

 ###  Prerequisites:
- - To Run Selenium python scripts, Install pycharm in your system.
  - Google Chrome need to be installed in the server or local machine.
  - Chrome driver need to be downloaded and placed in the cQubeTesting-3.5/Driver/ folder.